KCCG/shell-genomics/_episodes/02-the-filesystem.md

 $ cd untrimmed_fastq
 ~~~
 {: .bash}

+Notice that your prompt changes each time you "cd" into another directory.
+This is very helpfu for keeping track of where you are.

 What if we want to move back up and out of this directory and to our top level
 directory?
 Can we type `cd shell_data`?
 Try it and see what happens.